Jump to navigation links Jump to main content Jump to footer links

 After a long, hard day, you finally sit down to catch up on your favorite show.
 But when you hit the power button on your remote control, your TV screen stays black!
 You try pressing the remote’s power button again and again from every angle, but still, your TV has no picture.
 If this sounds familiar, you’ve likely fallen victim to one or more TV screen issues.

-2. Loose Input Connections
+2. Poor Cable Connections

-If your TV screen goes black but the sound still works, the first thing to check is the input source to ensure it is turned on and operating correctly.
+If your TV screen goes black but the sound still works, check the input source to ensure it is turned on and operating correctly.
 This includes external devices like cable boxes, video game consoles, laptops, and streaming devices.
-Once you’re sure the input source is working properly and you have the right input settings, check the cable connections.
-In many instances where the TV screen is black but the audio works, poor cable connections could be the issue.
+Once you’re sure the input source is working properly, and you have the right input settings, check the cable connections.
+In many instances where the TV screen is black but the audio works, poor or misplaced cable connections could be the issue.

 How to Check TV Input Cables

 Whether you’re working with an HDMI cable, RCA (usually yellow, white, and red cables) set up, or another type of connection, you need to ensure the cables are seated properly and firmly into their connection ports.
 With a good connection, the cable shouldn’t feel loose or easily disconnect when pulled on or moved around.
-If all your cables have a snug fit but the problem persists, try connecting the device to another TV.
+If all your cables have a snug fit, but the problem persists, try connecting the device to another TV.
 If your TV screen is still blacked out, you may need new cables.

-3. Backlight Problems
+5. Backlight Problems

 Some TV displays, such as LCD screens, use a backlight to illuminate the picture.
 If the backlight burns out or stops working, it will result in a blank TV screen.